Agridia

 Agridia (Αγρίδια) is a village in the Limassol District of Cyprus, located 2 km south of Chandria.

 History

 Agridia is a small village of the Region of Pitsilia, in the Lemesos District.
 It is the ninth highest village in Cyprus, built on an altitude of 1100 m above sea level.

 The village has two churches dedicated to Prophet Elias.
-These include a small chapel built on a hill, and a large church in the center of the village.
+These include a small chapel built on a hill, and a large church in the center of the village..
+The village is also the place where the Troodos Observatory is located.